 FHLBank serves banks, thrifts, credit unions and insurance companies throughout Colorado, Kansas, Nebraska and Oklahoma.

 FHLBank Topeka, a privately owned, federally chartered corporation, promotes housing and homeownership by providing wholesale products and services that help member financial institutions expand the availability of mortgage credit, compete more effectively in their markets and foster strong and vibrant communities.
-With approximately $47 billion in assets and nearly $2.1 billion in capital, FHLBank serves 742 banks, thrifts, credit unions and insurance companies throughout Colorado, Kansas, Nebraska and Oklahoma.
+With approximately $49.7 billion in assets and more than $2.2 billion in capital, FHLBank serves 738 banks, thrifts, credit unions and insurance companies throughout Colorado, Kansas, Nebraska and Oklahoma.
 FHLBank employs 240 people and is located in Topeka, Kan.

 In 1932, Congress established a system of home loan banks to relieve financial strains on thrift institutions and to promote homeownership.
 The other banks are located in Atlanta, Boston, Chicago, Cincinnati, Dallas, Des Moines, Indianapolis, New York, Pittsburgh and San Francisco.
 The 11 home loan banks are regulated by the Federal Housing Finance Agency in Washington, D.C.
 The Office of Finance issues and services debt on behalf of the 11 Federal Home Loan Banks.